2laJ2/SwordMasters/README.md

 - user may log in, log out or create a new user
 - the student may explore the database
 - the student may memorize data with card decks, e.g. all the Soke of a specified lineage
+- the answers the student gives are not case sensitive
 - the student can see statistics of the learning progress
 - the teacher may create new card decks with a special purpose, e.g. learning names, dates, relationships, events etc.
 - a new deck must have a name that is not in use